LongVu219/RL-FinalProject/README.md

   <img src="video/demo_best.gif" width="300" alt="battle vs pretrained agent" />
 </p>

+The left one is the demo against random agent, the right one is the demo against pretrained agent.
 This DQN agent has no troubles against first agent but somehow struggle against the second agent :(((

 ## Installation